Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization

-We use three widely used video datasets: On \textit{UCF101} following~\cite{yulanguage}, we resize all videos to a resolution of $128 \times 128$.
-The training set (9K videos) is used for training and evaluating reconstruction performance, while the test set (3K videos) is used for evaluating action recognition, following~\cite{tong2022videomae}.
-On \textit{Kinetics} following~\cite{yulanguage}, we resize all videos to $128 \times 128$ and adopt the training set from the Kinetics-600 (\ie, K600) subset, which covers 600 human action classes, for training and evaluating reconstruction performance.
-The validation set from the Kinetics-400 (\ie, K400) subset, covering 400 classes, is used for evaluating action recognition, following~\cite{tong2022videomae}.
-On \textit{DAVIS}, following~\cite{sun2024splatter}, we adopt the DAVIS-2017 subset at 480P resolution ($854 \times 480$), which contains 60 training videos and 30 validation videos, to train and evaluate our video representation tasks in comparison with NeRF- and GS-based methods.
-Moreover, we select the ``shooting" sequence as a representative example to demonstrate compression performance.
+We use three video datasets: On \textit{UCF101}, following~\cite{yulanguage}, we resize all videos to a resolution of ($128 \times 128$).
+The training set (9,537 videos) is used for model training and reconstruction and generation evaluation, consistent with~\cite{yulanguage}, whereas its test set (3,783 videos) is used to evaluate action recognition and compression.
+On \textit{Kinetics}, following~\cite{yulanguage}, we resize all videos to a resolution of ($128 \times 128$).
+The training set of Kinetics-600 (\ie, K600) subset with 600 classes is used for model training and reconstruction evaluation, consistent with~\cite{yulanguage}, whereas its test set is used for compression evaluation.
+The validation set of Kinetics-400 (\ie, K400) subset with 400 classes is used to evaluate action recognition, consistent with~\cite{tong2022videomae}.
+On \textit{DAVIS}, following~\cite{sun2024splatter}, we adopt the DAVIS-2017 subset at 480P resolution of $854 \times 480$ with 60 training videos and 30 validation videos to train and evaluate video representation tasks in comparison with NeRF- and GS-based methods.